COS301-SE-2023/Encompass/SRS Documents/Architectural_Documentation.md

 #### Data/Storage Tier
 The data/storage tier handles the persistence and retrieval of relevant data to the Encompass app user.

-(describe what is happening within the application) (provide diagram)
+##### Advantages:
+Introduces flexibility and reusability
+Modularity: add or remove tiers instead or reworking entire system

 ### Model-View-Controller
 Separates the application logic into three interconnected components:

-#### Model
-The Model represents the data and business logic of the application.
+- Model: The Model represents the data and business logic of the application.
 It encapsulates the data and defines how it can be accessed, modified, or manipulated.
 The Model component is responsible for maintaining the integrity and consistency of the data.

-#### View
-The View represents the presentation layer of the application.
+- View: The View represents the presentation layer of the application.
 It is responsible for displaying the data to the user and providing an interface for user interaction.
 The View receives data from the Model and presents it in a visually understandable format.
 It also sends user input or actions to the Controller.

-#### Controller
-The Controller acts as an intermediary between the Model and the View.
+- Controller: The Controller acts as an intermediary between the Model and the View.
 It receives user input or actions from the View, processes them, and interacts with the Model accordingly.
 The Controller updates the Model based on user actions and retrieves data from the Model to update the View.
 It manages the flow of data and controls the overall behavior of the application.

-The model is responsible for managing the data of the application.
-It receives user input from the controller.
-The view renders the presentation of the model in a particular format.
-The controller responds to the user input and performs interactions on the data model objects.
-The controller receives the input, optionally validates it, and then passes the input to the model.

-(describe what is happening within the application) (provide diagram)
+##### Advantages:
+Easier maintenance, extensibility, and reusability Promotes loose coupling
+Each component has its own core functionality independent of other components Separates how the information is presented vs how the information is accepted from the user

 ## Architectural Quality Requirements
+- Maintainability
+- Scalability and performance
+- Security
+- Usability
+- Reliability

 ### Maintainability
 The system should remain easy to maintain throughout development and for any future iterations of the application.
 This would require the system to be set up in a way that makes the system easy to understand and enable developers to change or update a system component without affecting the other system components.